erkandemir/cocktailR/README.md

 # CocktailR

-This app show cocktails and their recipe detail.
+CocktailR shows cocktail list and their recipe detail.

 It builds on :
 - Coroutine